Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 Problem Statement: Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
 Then, print the respective minimum and maximum sums.

+📌 Day 16: Time Conversion

+Problem Statement: Given a time in 12-hour AM/PM format, convert it to 24-hour military time format.
+The input is in the format hh:mm:ssAM or hh:mm:ssPM, and the output should be in the format HH:mm:ss.